 What You Do Is Who You Are: How To Create Your Business Culture, by Ben Horowitz.

-Whether discussing onboarding, the challenges we product managers confront in today’s upside-down world, or the benefits of being a “lazy” product manager, all problems boil down to people problems.
+Whether discussing onboarding, the challenges we product managers confront in today’s upside-down world, or the benefits of being a “lazy” product manager, all problems boil down to people problems in this episode of the Product Momentum Podcast with Christian Idiodi.

-In this episode of the Product Momentum Podcast, Sean and Paul welcome Christian Idiodi, partner at the Silicon Valley Product Group.
-As a leader in the product world from the beginning, Christian explains that people problems are also leadership problems, because “leaders are responsible for the context, culture, and frameworks we apply” to help solve complex problems.
+As a leader in the product world from the beginning, Christian Idiodi of the Silicon Valley Product Group explains that people problems are also leadership problems, because “leaders are responsible for the context, culture, and frameworks we apply” to help solve complex problems.

 Christian’s approach may seem unconventional, but his wisdom reflects a set of commonsense best practices that really aren’t all that common!
 He jokes with his teams, saying, “If your product work is not hard, you’re not doing it right.”